babetCode/personal-site/content/projects/biomechanics/imu-project.md

 +++
 date = '2024-12-29T16:22:53-07:00'
-draft = true
+draft = false
-title = 'Introduction to Sensor Fusion' linktitle = 'IMU Gait Analysis' math = true
+linktitle = 'IMU Gait Analysis' math = true
 +++

+## Introduction to IMU Gait Analysis
 Gait analysis—studying how people walk—is an important task in healthcare, sports, and rehabilitation.
 It helps us spot walking issues, track recovery progress, and even design better treatments for conditions like stroke or Parkinson's.
 One great tool for this is the 6-axis Inertial Measurement Unit (IMU).
 These devices combine a 3-axis accelerometer and a 3-axis gyroscope, and are very handy for collecting data about movement.
 You can stick them on a shoe, strap them to a leg, or embed them in a wearable to track how someone moves.

 But here's the catch: accelerometers and gyroscopes, while powerful, have their downsides.
 Accelerometers measure linear acceleration and can estimate how far someone moves or how fast, but they're noisy and can be thrown off by quick jolts or vibrations.
 Gyroscopes, which measure rotational velocity, are great for capturing smooth and precise turning motions, like the angle of a foot during a step.
 However, they tend to drift over time, leading to small errors that snowball into big ones.